-In line with the company's D&I policy, women and youth from various sections of society, including specially-abled individuals, are beneficiaries of the project.
+In line with our D&I policy, women and youth from various sections of society, including specially-abled individuals, are beneficiaries of the project.
 Most of them are from marginalised socioeconomic backgrounds and such skills are helping them become financially independent and improve their standard of living.